 New York State (NYS) has participated in the National Violent Death Reporting System (NVDRS) since 2015 (NYVDRS).
 This surveillance system combines death certificate data with coroner/medical examiner (C/ME) and law enforcement (LE) information to form a robust data set with over 600 unique elements.
-Completeness of this data is an important factor to consider as missingness can lead to biased estimates in analysis and an inaccurate understanding of groups affected by violent deaths.
+Completeness of this data is an important factor to consider, as missingness can lead to biased estimates in analysis and an inaccurate understanding of groups affected by violent deaths.
 The COVID-19 pandemic greatly impacted NYS C/MEs and LE agencies, significantly hampering data collection by the NYVDRS.
-Not only were less data from C/ME and LE collected, but it is also surmised the quality and completeness of the data were impacted.
-The fellow will examine the categorical completeness by data source and the quality and completeness of the data submitted during the COVID-19 pandemic.
+Not only was less data from C/ME and LE collected, but the quality and completeness of the data were also impacted.
+The fellow will examine the categorical completeness by data source and the quality and completeness of the data submitted before, during and most importantly post peak COVID-19 pandemic.
 The fellow will assess differences in key geographic (e.g., county) and demographic variables (e.g., race/ethnicity, gender, educational attainment) by data source (C/ME and LE), including comparing coroner reports to medical examiner reports.
-Additionally, the fellow will compare findings from data collected during COVID-19 to data collected before the pandemic.